ckgresla/website/pages/ponderings.md

 10. cynical: "SaaS" always stood for "Slop-as-a-Service", that the slop is starting to be written by floating point brains doesn't change the nature of it

+11. The only "chump" is the one who thinks of other people as "chumps".

 ## 2025
 1. It isn't ml hacking until you have had to allocate two swapfiles in order to get a long running data preprocessing job over the finish line.